 The governance requirement of academic departments is determined by Senate.

-New academic programmes require the approval of the relevant Faculty Learning and Teaching Group and University Teaching Committee.
+New academic programmes require the approval of the relevant Faculty Learning and Teaching Group and either University Teaching Committee or the York Graduate Research School.

-The Learning and Teaching pages contain details of the process.
+The Learning and Teaching pages contain details of the approvals process.

 Medium-term planning and budgeting